Jack Young (speedway rider): Australia

-Jack Young started racing bikes with younger brother Frank on the Sand Pits at Findon in Adelaide, before starting his speedway career at the Kilburn Speedway on 9 May 1947 riding a 1926 Harley-Davidson Peashooter borrowed from his brother.
+Young started racing bikes with younger brother Frank on the Sand Pits at Findon in Adelaide, before starting his speedway career at the Kilburn Speedway on 9 May 1947 riding a 1926 Harley-Davidson Peashooter borrowed from his brother.
 There he rode alongside older brother Wally "Joey" Young (1916–1990), and younger brother Frank.
 Jack and Frank both represented Australia in test matches against England.
 Quickly proving himself to be one of the best riders in Adelaide, Jack placed an impressive second in the SA title in 1947 (after only having raced at a couple of meetings), and would win his first South Australian Championship in 1948.
 He would go on to win the SA Championship again in 1954, 1955, 1956, 1958, 1959, 1960, 1963 and 1964, all at Rowley Park Speedway.
 Young would win the Queensland State Championship in 1953 at the Brisbane Exhibition Ground, and the Victorian State Championship in 1957 at the Tracey's Speedway in Melbourne.

-Despite his two World Championships, nine South Australian Championships and the Queensland and Victorian titles, Jack Young would never win or even place in the Australian Individual Speedway Championship, which during his time were held almost exclusively in New South Wales (at the Sydney Showground or Sydney Sports Ground), or in Queensland at the Exhibition Ground.
+Despite his two World Championships, nine South Australian Championships and the Queensland and Victorian titles, Young would never win or even place in the Australian Individual Speedway Championship, which during his time were held almost exclusively in New South Wales (at the Sydney Showground or Sydney Sports Ground), or in Queensland at the Exhibition Ground.
 Young declined several invitations to ride in the Australian championship, often preferring to take a break from speedway to enjoy the Australian summer and go fishing.
 He did finish third in an unofficial "Australian Championship" staged at the Harringay Stadium in London, England in 1950.
 The promoters of the speedway had a clearing in their schedule and decided fill the space by inviting the top Australian riders in the British Leagues at the time to ride in an Australian Championship.
 Graham Warren won the meeting from NSW rider Aub Lawson and Young.

-Jack Young announced his retirement from Speedway in December 1963 on the night he won his ninth and last SA Championship (counted as the 1963–64 Championship).
+Young announced his retirement from Speedway in December 1963 on the night he won his ninth and last SA Championship (counted as the 1963–64 Championship).
 Young and the rider who would succeed him as South Australia's best rider John Boulger, jointly hold the record for SA title wins with nine each.

-A lover of fishing, at his home in Adelaide Young was known to use his two World Championship trophies as a place to store his sinkers.
+A lover of fishing, at his home in Adelaide, Young was known to use his two World Championship trophies as a place to store his sinkers.

-Just a year after his death, Jack Young was inducted into the Sport Australia Hall of Fame for his services to speedway.
+Just a year after his death, Young was inducted into the Sport Australia Hall of Fame for his services to speedway.
 In 2008, Young was posthumously inducted into the Australian Speedway Hall of Fame.

-In November 2014, Jack Young was inducted into the Motorcycling South Australia Hall of Fame.
+In November 2014, Young was inducted into the Motorcycling South Australia Hall of Fame.